What is Bowen Therapy?

 Who can benefit from Bowen Therapy?

 Bowen Therapy is suitable for everyone, newborns, the elderly, pregnant women and high-level athletes can all benefit.
+It can even assist in bulging disc pain.

 Right: My youngest client at 2 weeks old.